-Pompeo is expected to speak at 1 p.m.
-ET.
+Kenney is expected to speak at 1 p.m.
+ET today.
 Watch his remarks here.

-Politics Mar 17WATCH: Virginia governor gives coronavirus update
+Nation Mar 27WATCH: Virginia governor gives coronavirus update

-Northam is expected to speak at 11 a.m.
+Northam is expected to speak at 2 p.m.
 ET today.
-Watch the governor’s remarks here.
+Watch his remarks here.

-Trump is scheduled to speak from Washington, D.C. at 1:30 p.m.
-ET.
-Watch the president's remarks here.
+DeWine is expected to speak at 2 p.m.
+ET today.
+Watch his remarks here.